The Royal Navy of Sailing Ships

 An RN ship would prepare for battle by having a Marine drummer boy play a continuous roll to call the ship's complement to action stations, with seamen running to man the guns and topmen racing aloft to handle the sails, landsmen at the braces to trim the yards and Marine sharpshooters in the fighting tops - platforms at the upper end of each lower mast - to fire their muskets and swivel guns loaded with canister at enemy crew and officers on the quarterdeck in particular - a fate that befell Vice Admiral Horatio Lord Nelson, mortally wounded by a French musketeer at the battle of Trafalgar.

-Netting would be rigged on the ship's sides to impede boarding, and over the main deck to protect sailors from falling rigging.
+Netting would be rigged on the ship's sides to impede boarding, and over the main deck to protect sailors from falling rigging and blocks.

 RN tactics against anchored enemy ships included using fire ships to set them aflame, and cutting-out expeditions where officers, sailors and Royal Marines on boats - preferably at night or with low visibility - would row silently to board, secure and destroy them, or unmoor and sail them away as prizes if at all possible.